Pound firms tentatively on lifting of French blockade, Brexit deal hopes

 “The UK-French supply chain restrictions look to soon be back in play whilst the market remains increasingly convinced of a deal with just the fisheries hurdle, all of which is pushing sterling higher across the board,” said Neil Jones, head of FX sales at Mizuho.

-But he predicted volatility to stay high because of continued uncertainty over the Brexit outcome.
+But he predicted volatility would stay high because of continued uncertainty over the Brexit outcome.

 Pound implied volatility remains extremely high compared to other developed currencies, with overnight volatility holding above 25%.